 No Products in the Cart

 Winter weather can be harsh between the freezing temperatures, snowstorms and slippery ice.
-That doesn't deter many dogs though, who find snow fascinating and fun.
+That doesn't deter many dogs though, who love snow or at least find it fascinating and fun.
 To them, it may seem like a winter wonderland but there are some risks of illness.
 Here are five common winter illnesses that can affect your dog:

 Hypothermia is the condition when body temperature drops dangerously low.
 It occurs when the body gives off more heat than it absorbs during exposure to the cold.
-The combination of wet and cold in winter is dangerous to dogs - for instance, wet fur can freeze and lead to hypothermia.
+The combination of wet and cold in winter can become dangerous - for instance, wet fur can freeze and lead to hypothermia.

 Symptoms of hypothermia include shivering, lethargy, weakness, fur and skin that's cold to the touch, decreased heart rate, dilated pupils, pale or blue gums and inner eyelids, trouble breathing or walking, and stupor or unconsciousness.
 If your dog's temperature is below 95 degrees Fahrenheit, it indicates hypothermia.
 In this case, take your dog to the vet as soon as possible and try to warm them with blankets or a hot water bottle wrapped in a towel.